WorklifeBarometer/API/Documentation/AzureBlobStorage.md

     ./azcopy ls "https://<account-will-be-handed-out-on-request>.blob.core.windows.net/container?<shared-access-signature-will-be-handed-out-on-request>

-We suggest sending data daily, but it is up to you.
+We suggest sending data every night, but it is up to you.